aryavorskiy/LatticeModels.jl/README.md

     on top of `GenericLattice` with ease.
 - **Full-fledged quantum mechanics**.
 Any quantum operator can be defined and used in the simulations without much struggle.
 - **Manybody computations**. `LatticeModels.jl` can handle manybody systems with particle interaction.

+You can find more information and benchmarks on the [docs page](https://aryavorskiy.github.io/LatticeModels.jl/dev/#Similar-packages).